kcjengr/qtpyvcp/docs/source/configuration/ini_options.rst

     # Hides the status bar, if present
     HIDE_STATUS_BAR = bool

+    # Hides the cursor for touchscreen VCPs
+    HIDE_CURSOR = True

     # Whether to show dialog to confirm exit
     CONFIRM_EXIT = bool